Z3r0nom1/FlipperZeroBadUSB/README.md

 # Bad USB Custom Collection

 Bad USB scripts collection for Flipper Zero and Ducky devices.

+## Disclaimer

+The scripts are made to prank people and always in the name of fun.
+I am not responsible for any malicious action or damage caused by the use of these scripts.

 ## Installation